nextgis/peoplefinder/README.md

 Demo: http://194.165.0.105:8888

-Developed by NextGIS and Telstra.
+Developed by NextGIS, Telstra and Fairwaves.